Mobile Augmented Reality with Federated Learning in the Metaverse: Challenges for FL-MAR in the Metaverse

 \subsection{Limited communication resources}

-The demands of bandwidth in the Metaverse are much more significant than current ordinary games and social entertainment.
-This is because the Metaverse virtual world has to render massive surroundings (e.g., trees, flowers), buildings, avatars (or people), etc., simultaneously.

-Besides, to achieve the immersive experience in the Metaverse, haptic technology is indispensable to create the experience of touch and receive the reactions of the virtual world.
-Haptics technology allows only 1 ms of latency.
-Yet, current LTE networks only sustain around 25 ms of latency \cite{sukhmani2018edge}.
+The demands of bandwidth in the Metaverse are much more significant than current ordinary games and social entertainment, because the Metaverse virtual world has to render massive surroundings (e.g., trees, flowers), buildings, avatars (or people), etc., simultaneously.
+Furthermore, to achieve the immersive experience in the Metaverse, haptic technology is indispensable to create the experience of touch and receive the reactions of the virtual world.
+However, current communication resources cannot fulfill the need for immediate haptic feedback.
 Thus, limited communication resources are one of the barriers to the widespread deployment of the Metaverse.
 To address the limitation, technologies mentioned in Section \ref{sec:tech} could be utilized, such as semantic communications and MEC.
-Semantic communication can lower the data traffic, and thus help to build an efficient communication network.
-MEC, located at the edge of mobile networks, can reduce the communication latency and assist mobile devices in handling complex tasks that exceed their capabilities.